andete/ym2413/results/rhythm/rhythm.md

 This matches one of the two possibilities I got, _except_ that this formula produces both +0 and -0, while I only measured +0.
 _TODO double check this_.

+**UPDATE:** I measured again, and my new results do show +0 and -0.
+So Nuke.YKT is correct.

 #### Top cymbal (TCY)